Medicare in Kansas: Key takeaways

 Individuals who qualify by virtue of their age alone make up 85 percent of Kansas Medicare recipients.
 The balance — 15 percent — are on Medicare as the result of a disability.
 Kentucky has the highest percent of Medicare recipients listed as disabled (28 percent), followed by Alabama, Mississippi, West Virginia and Arkansas.
 Hawaii has the smallest percentage at 12 percent, followed by North and South Dakota at 14 percent each.

-As of 2014, Medicare paid about $8,822 annually per enrollee in Alabama.
+As of 2015, Medicare paid about $9,162 per enrollee in Kansas.
 That’s according to a standardized spending report from CMS, which eliminates spending differences that stem from strictly geographic differences in costs (eg, higher labor costs or overhead expenses in higher cost-of-living areas).
 The report only considers spending in Original Medicare, as opposed to Medicare Advantage.

-In total spending on Medicare, Kansas ranked #33 in 2009, with $4 billion per year.
-With the largest and smallest numbers of recipients, itʼs no surprise that California accounts for $50.6 billion of overall Medicare spending while Alaska spends only $553 million.
-Total Medicare spending for all states and the District of Columbia was $471 billion in 2009 (latest available data).
+Medicare spent a total of $4.8 billion for Kansas residents in 2014.
+Kansas was one of 20 states with total Medicare spending under $6 billion that year.
+With the largest and smallest numbers of recipients, itʼs no surprise that California accounts for $64.8 billion of overall Medicare spending while Alaska cost the Medicare system only $741 million in 2014.
+Total Medicare spending for all states and the District of Columbia was $581 billion in 2014.

 Medicare Advantage in Kansas

-Minnesota is the only state where more than half (53 percent) of Medicare eligibles enrolled in a Medicare Advantage plan.
-Alaska, with only 56 Advantage enrollees, is the only state to have zero percent enrolled in Medicare Advantage.
-Five more states have Medicare Advantage enrollment (as a percentage of the state’s Medicare enrollees) in the single digits: Wyoming with 3 percent, New Hampshire and Vermont with 7 percent, and Delaware and Maryland with 8 percent.
+Minnesota is the only state where more than half (56 percent) of Medicare eligibles enrolled in a Medicare Advantage plan.
+Alaska, with only 655 Advantage enrollees in 2017, has just 1 percent of its Medicare population enrolled in Medicare Advantage plans.
+Only two other states have Medicare Advantage enrollment (as a percentage of the state’s Medicare enrollees) in the single digits: Wyoming with 3 percent, and Vermont with 8 percent.

 Stand-alone Medicare Prescription Drug plans

-Kansas had 279,471 Medicare beneficiaries – about 57 percent of the state’s total – enrolled in stand-alone prescription drug plans in 2015.
-The state has 25 plans with premiums ranging from about $18 to $125 per month.
+Kansas had 296,278 Medicare beneficiaries – about 57 percent of the state’s total – enrolled in stand-alone prescription drug plans as of August 2018.
+The state has 26 plans in 2019, with premiums ranging from about $16 to $100 per month.